Eusmilus: Predatory behavior

-Barrett speculated the E. adelos could have hunted rhinoceratids, tapirids, and anthracotheriids, due to its large size.
+Barrett speculated the E. adelos could have hunted rhinoceratids, antelopes, suids, tapirids, and anthracotheriids, due to its large size.
 Lautenschlager et al. 2020 estimated that Eusmilus had a jaw gape of 89.13°, 102.87°, 106.30°, and 107.32° for E. sicarius, E. cerebralis, E. dakotensis, and E. bidentatus.
 Due to its actual jaw gape being over 90 degrees, the authors suggest it may have had a specialization towards larger bodied prey. ^{Including supplementary materials} There is fossil evidence of conflict between Eusmilus and Nimravus, another genus of nimravid.

 Analysis on the elbow morphology suggests Eusmilus shows relative cursoriality compared to other nimravids.
 E. adelos was recovered as a pounce-pursuit predator, which may have been an adaptation for open habitats.
 On the other hand, E. cerebralis was recovered as an ambush predator, but was found in localities that borders woodland and shrub environments, suggesting it lived in more open environments than other sympatric nimravids.